CorbanSwain/TI-Stim-Waveform-Generation/README.md

 open `source/RUNME_pulse_train_ti_stimulation_experiment.m` in MATLAB and edit the `inputSpecification` section directly before running.

-### Example: Updating Parameters
-To increase the pulse frequency from 1 Hz to 5 Hz, find the inputSpecification section and update:
+For example to increase the pulse frequency from 1 Hz to 5 Hz, find the `inputSpecification` cell array section and update:
 ```matlab
 % The frequency of pulses in the stimulation (Hz)
 'PulseFreq', 1   % original